julianlohmann/CausalMLproject/README.md

-# Using Double Machine Learning to Estimate the Causal Effect of Pre-Primary Education on Student Achievement in Germany: Evidence from PISA 2022
+# Using Double Machine Learning to Estimate the Causal Effect of Pre-Primary Education on Student Achievement: Evidence from PISA 2022 in Germany

 ## Repository Link